mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

     ```

 # Verify deployment status
-1. Verify all services and pool instances have been deployed sucessfully by running the following command:
+1. Verify all services and pool instances have been deployed successfully:

     ```bash
     dcos marathon app list
     ```

-1. Verify the pool configuration for frontend and stats ports by running the following command:
+1. Verify the pool configuration for frontend and stats ports:

     ```bash
     dcos edgelb list
     ```

-1. Verify the Mesos tasks for the services and the Edge-LB pool instances by running the following command:
+1. Verify the Mesos tasks for the services and the Edge-LB pool instances:

     ```bash
     dcos task list
     ```

-1. Verify the pool configuration endpoints for each Edge-LB pool by running the following commands:
+1. Verify the pool configuration endpoints for each Edge-LB pool:

     ```bash
     dcos edgelb endpoints ping-lb